 Request group dining and accommodations within or outside of listed operating hours online or call 717-338-1243, option 5.

-After lunch, stop by the Eisenhower National Historic Site.
+After lunch, stop by the Eisenhower National Historic Site if you like.
 Directions & transportation here.

 Eisenhower National Historic Site preserves the farm of General and 34th President Dwight D. Eisenhower.
 Adjacent to the Gettysburg battlefield, the farm served the president and first lady as a weekend retreat and as a meeting place for world leaders.
 With its peaceful setting and view of South Mountain, it was a respite from Washington, DC, and a backdrop for efforts to reduce Cold War tensions.